IGME-RIT/math-matrix-projection/README.md

-# Matrix Projection
+# Matrix Projection and Rejection

 Previously, vector projection was introduced and explored.
 However, this is only good to project onto one vector.

+Now that we have matrices, the question must be asked "Can projection be represented as a matrix?"

 What if we instead want to project onto a subspace spanned by multiple vectors?
 E.g. what if we want to project onto a 2D plane in R3?

-Indeed, we will see that vector projection with the outer product is one specific case of the general method of projection introduced here.
+Indeed, we will see that vector projection can be represented as a matrix, and the process can be extended.

 # Setup